hershel/hershel/docs/reply.md

 ### `.message`

-Each Reply is linked to a single message, the one with which it was created. `.message` is the discord.js object of the latter and cannot be null nor undefined.
+Each Reply is linked to a single message, the one with which it was created. `.message` is its discord.js object and cannot be null nor undefined.

 ### `.sent`